T1nkov/T1nkov/README.md

 - 😄 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
 - 💬 Ask me about anything, I am happy to help.
-- :mailbox:How to reach me: mrfredyon@gmail.com
+- :mailbox: How to reach me: mrfredyon@gmail.com
 <!--
 **T1nkov/T1nkov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.